 • coordination of foreign policy activities;

-• health and environmental protection;
+• health and environment;

 • issues of social and migration policy;

-• combating organized crime;
+• fight against organized crime;

 • cooperation in the field of defense policy and protection of external borders.